StellarwhimsRepo/SE-NoBeacon/README.md

 ===============
 **INTENDED FOR DEDICATED SERVERS

+If you intend to use these for commercial panel / virtual servers / personal use, go ahead.
+I just ask that you give me credit for it or leave a testimony of how it has benefited you here.
+Thank you!

 The author of this script is not responsible for any damage to the game save or the machine it is run on.

 Grid removal if no Beacon is found.